KingPromethus/ContactList/README.md

 Testing:
-Tested via "gradlew test" command in terminal within IntelliJ and tested manually running JAR file in IntelliJ and hitting API endpoints with Postman
+Tested via "gradlew test" command in terminal within IntelliJ and tested manually running JAR file in IntelliJ and hitting API endpoints with Postman at http://localhost:8080/contacts